CRA and EU Machinery Regulation 2023/1230: Overlap

 The same cybersecurity risks can show up in both The two regulations address similar cybersecurity threats from different angles: the Machinery Regulation through safety, the CRA through cybersecurity.
 Where they overlap, the same engineering controls (input validation, authentication, integrity protection of safety logic) speak to both.

-CRA work can carry weight on the Machinery side, but only where they overlap The CRA risk assessment (Article 13(2)), the technical documentation (Annex VII) and the vulnerability handling process (Annex I Part II) generate evidence that maps onto Annex III §1.1.9 (protection against corruption) and §1.2.1 (safety and reliability of control systems).
+CRA work can carry weight on the Machinery side, but only where they overlap The CRA risk assessment (Article 13(2)), the technical documentation (Annex VII) and the vulnerability handling process (Annex I Part II) generate evidence that maps onto Machinery Regulation §1.1.9 (protection against corruption) and §1.2.1 (safety and reliability of control systems).
 On every other part of the Machinery Regulation, you still do the Machinery work the Machinery way.

 The recital closes with one further instruction the article repeats below: each regime keeps its own conformity assessment procedure, and both have to be followed.